AVAILABLE 24/7 | FREE CONSULTATION

 Social and Family Life Alterations

-The social and familial consequences of an armed robbery conviction are profound.
+The social and familial consequences of an armed robbery conviction can be far-reaching.
 Individuals may experience strained relationships with family and friends, who may distance themselves due to the stigma associated with the conviction.
-Social isolation can result, impacting the individual’s support network which is crucial for reintegration into society post-incarceration.
+Social isolation can result, impacting the individual’s support network, which is crucial for reintegration into society post-incarceration.

 Possibilities for Record Expungement or Appeals

-In New Jersey, the possibility of expunging an armed robbery conviction is limited.
-Generally, violent crimes, especially those involving the use of a weapon, are not eligible for expungement.
-However, the convicted individual has the right to appeal the conviction and sentence.
+In New Jersey, robbery convictions under N.J.S.A.
+2C:15-1 are not eligible for expungement.
+The expungement statute expressly lists robbery among offenses that ‘shall not be subject to expungement.’
+Appeals, however, are available to challenge convictions or sentences based on legal error.
 Appeals must be based on potential errors in the trial or legal process and require substantial evidence to be considered by the appellate courts.
-Understanding these legal avenues is crucial for those seeking any form of post-conviction relief.
+Knowing these legal avenues is crucial for those seeking any form of post-conviction relief.

-Facing armed robbery charges in New Jersey can have a profound impact on your life, affecting everything from personal freedom to future job prospects.
+Facing armed robbery charges in New Jersey can significantly affect your life, from your personal freedom to your future job prospects.
 Understanding the laws and potential defenses in such cases is crucial.
-At Lustberg Law LLC, our New Jersey robbery attorneys are well-equipped with the knowledge and experience needed to craft a strong defense against armed robbery charges.
-We focus on providing a defense that is tailored to the unique aspects of your case, aiming for outcomes that preserve your freedom and protect your future.
+At Lustberg Law Offices, LLC, our New Jersey robbery attorneys are well-equipped with the knowledge and experience needed to craft a strong defense.
+We focus on creating a strategy that is tailored to the unique aspects of your case, aiming for outcomes that preserve your freedom and protect your future.

-If you or a loved one has been charged with armed robbery in New Jersey, it’s important to act quickly to safeguard your rights and prepare an effective defense.
-Contact Lustberg Law LLC today at (201) 880-5311 to schedule a consultation.
+If you or a loved one has been charged with armed robbery in Hackensack or anywhere in Bergen County, New Jersey, it’s critical to act quickly to protect your rights and start building a strong defense.
+Contact Lustberg Law Offices, LLC today at (201) 880-5311 to schedule a consultation.
 Let us help you understand your legal options and start building a defense strategy that is designed to protect your interests.